 Surabaya also does have an extensive city bus network, with normal buses and patas buses (express).
-Although it is very affordable at around INR 30 (6,000 rp) per trip, I feel that it may not be ideal for a tourist because of the early mornings you need to get to places at.
+Although it is very affordable at around INR 30 (6,000 RP) per trip, I feel that it may not be ideal for a tourist because of the early mornings you need to get to places.
 Public transport may not be available at that time to cater to your itinerary.
 Also, you would need to be on your guard for pickpockets as buses can get really crowded.

 Layered clothes for the diverse weather changes and for getting wet in

 A lightweight down jacket to keep you warm during the morning hikes

 Sunglasses or Eye Masks (to protect yourself against the windy mountains)

 A poncho or a raincoat if you prefer to remain dry

 A waterproof pouch for your mobile phone

 A great camera to capture the awesome views, and probably a tripod to get a full group shot of you and your travel mates!